 Trading volume increase and the coins value goes up as buzz around the coin gains momentum.
 This means that you are both the pump and dumper.
 The players sell all their coins once the coin hits a desired price.
 After that, people start to panic sell, dumping their coins on the market and sending the price plummeting.

+How to predict pump and dump crypto?
 It’s not too difficult to detect a coin that’s being primed for a pump and dump, and there are ways to know when a pump or a dump might be incoming.
 There will often be purchasing patterns like the ones in the graph above.
 Each time the players purchase, the price is falling and rising just slightly, loading up on the cheap coins without drawing too much attention.

 The players head to the forums and chat boxes after they have bought the coins, where they talk up their coin of choice.
 They’ll use several different accounts.
 Also, there can be many players involved helping make this look real.
 The coin will be talked up until there is a buzz and people begin purchasing.
 This is when the pumping happens.
 The chatter picks up on trading platforms, and people begin buying the coin and pumping the price skyward, which fuels the buzz even further, and more people start buying.

 The players will begin selling off their coins once the coin hits a high point.
 However, not all of them at once – this signals the dumping process is about to start.
 It can happen in a matter of couple of seconds or be dragged out over few hours, and the players will sell small amounts of coins as quick as they can without dragging the price down until their out.
 A panic sell starts once the players are out.
 This is when the dumping process happens.
 The price is no longer climbing the volume is down.
 People now start realizing that their own sell orders aren’t getting filled.
 Panic sellers will sell below the market value just to get out.
 This can send the coin’s value crashing to the floor.